 If the background check fails, you can again reapply after 3-6 months.

-2. Preparation to Be an UBER Driver
+2. Preparation to be a Driver

 Knowledge is power.

 And knowing what to expect and being prepared is a key to making top dollar as a rideshare driver.

 Want to know how to become a driver for Uber and be financially successful?